Make a batch of this hearty Baked Steel Cut Oatmeal with Apples and Cinnamon and enjoy breakfast all week long.

 Have you ever had steel cut oatmeal before?
 Steel cut oats have such great texture, and because of that, they feel like more of a meal than regular oatmeal.
 If it is your first time eating steel cut oatmeal, it might take a little time to get used to the coarser texture of steel cut oats, but the addition of baked apples and cinnamon will surely win you over.
 (Plus a little maple syrup and brown sugar doesn’t hurt, either.)

-I toast the oats on the stove in this recipe before I bake them.
-I love how that simple step enhances the complex flavors and adds more depth to the oats.
+I toast the oats on the stove in this recipe before I bake them, and I highly recommend this step.
+Why?
+This little bit of effort truly enhances the flavors and add more depth to the already hearty steel cut oats.

 Feeding a crowd?
 This recipe makes a huge batch of baked steel cut oatmeal and is perfect for weekday breakfasts or brunch for a bunch.
 It takes about an hour to bake, so you can even make it ahead of time and reheat individual portions when needed.